yishn/reticule/README.md

 congruent `a` modulo `b`. ~~Dirichlet's Theorem|Number Theory~~
 ~~~

+## TeX Macros

+You can define custom TeX macros that can be used throughout your book.
+Simply add a file named `macros.tex` with the user-defined macros to the root folder:

+    root
+    ├ book.json
+    ├ toc.md
+    └ macros.tex

 ## Compilation

 To compile a reticule book into a website, navigate to your book directory and simply run: